UgurkanTech/Kernarch/README.md

 # Kernarch - created by Uğurkan Hoşgör

-This is a work-in-progress operating system kernel being developed with a specific purpose in mind.
+This is a work-in-progress operating system Micro-kernel being developed with a specific purpose in mind.
 As part of an ongoing journey in OS development, it's a creative playground where new concepts and skills are discovered.

 To streamline the build process, Docker is used to compile the kernel and create .iso images.
 This approach ensures a consistent and isolated environment, making the development process more efficient and reproducible.